 2) Other extreme axiological positions

-We can imagine another extreme axiological position, which contrarily to nihilism, maintains that “everything has a value”.
-I call “eclecticism” such a doctrine.
+We can imagine another extreme axiological doctrine which, in contrast to nihilism, maintains that 'everything has value'.
+I propose calling this doctrine 'Eclecticism'.

-This position consists in the statement that all things have a real value, including those which seem at first sight to be flawed and imperfect.
-Actually, even things which are commonly hated or despised (evil, suffering, etc.) have a great value.
+This position asserts that everything has value, including things that seem flawed or imperfect.
+In fact, even things commonly hated or despised (such as evil, suffering, etc.) have great value.

 1.